-This can obviously pose a challenge to law enforcement, as organized offenders will typically go through great lengths to conceal their crimes.
+This can obviously pose a challenge to law enforcement, as organized offenders will typically go to great lengths to conceal their crimes.
 The organized killer may attempt to dispose of the victim’s body in a way that makes it difficult to find.
 He might bury the body in a secluded spot or even dismember it so that it is easier to hide.

 Organized offenders are a lot more savvy when it comes to police investigation methods.
-This means that they will clean the crime scene in attempt to get rid of any trace evidence.
+This means that they will clean the crime scene in an attempt to get rid of any trace evidence.
 The murder weapon will be thrown away or cleaned and hidden.
 They will also closely follow news reports about the murder.

 Personalizing the victim.

 While the disorganized killer tends to depersonalize their victims and view them as objects, the organized killer does the opposite.
 For the organized killer, the fact that they are dominating and murdering a human being is part of the thrill.
 It’s what gets them off.
 This is why they tend to choose specific types of victims instead of random people.

 An organized serial killer is far more likely to revisit the scene or keep “trophies” in order to relive the murder in their heads.
 The disorganized killer, on the other hand, may not remember the event or even think about the person again.

 The organized offender can be so narcissistic that he will taunt law enforcement or the victim’s family in the aftermath of the murder.
 This is so that he can “prove” how smart he is.